Indra (2025 film): Plot

-Indra is a police inspector who gets suspended after driving with alcohol, and his eyesight also gets lost.
-He is in a long-time relationship with his girlfriend Kayal, and both get married.
-After their marriage, both of them never spoke with each other for a long time, and Indra finds that Kayal committed suicide.
-Determined to find the killer, Indra joins forces with his sub-inspector friend Sivanesh and Nagendra, a stern police inspector who doubts Indra’s methods.
+Indra is a police inspector who gets suspended after driving drunk, and he loses his eyesight.
+He is in a long-term relationship with his girlfriend Kayal, whom he then marries.
+After their wedding, both of them do not speak with each other for a long time, and Indra finds that Kayal committed suicide.
+Determined to find her killer, Indra joins forces with his sub-inspector friend Sivanesh and Nagendra, a stern police inspector who doubts Indra's methods.

 In a parallel story, Abhimanyu, a serial killer, derives pleasure in killing various people, particularly women.
-One day he gets caught by the police after causing a ruckus in the bar involving fighting with the MLA’s relative.
+One day, he gets caught by the police after causing a ruckus at a bar after fighting with the MLA's relative.
 The constable gives Abhimanyu a hard time and continuously slaps him.
 The constable later lets Abhimanyu leave, but an angered Abhimanyu decides to get revenge and almost kills the constable until Indra comes to his rescue.
-Both Indra and Abhimanyu fight, and Abhimanyu gets captured by Nagendra.
+Both Indra and Abhimanyu fight, and Nagendra captures Abhimanyu.

 Nagendra forces Abhimanyu to spill the beans, often using brutal methods.
-In a shocking revelation, Abhimanyu says that he killed 28 people so far, but Kayal was not one of them.
+In a shocking revelation, Abhimanyu says that he has killed 28 people so far, but Kayal was not one of them.
 Indra gets shocked and decides to find the real killer.
-After continuous hours of finding, he deduces the killer to be Badhra, a young Sri Lankan Tamil who works as a hospital warden.
+After a thorough investigation, he deduces the killer to be Badhra, a young Sri Lankan Tamil who works as a hospital warden.

-A few months before, Badhra and Mathi, who worked as a maid for Indra’s house, were in a relationship.
-Badhra often visits Mathi.
-One day while Mathi was busy cleaning the dishes, an angered Indra knocks the door and shouts at Mathi.
-He then tells her to give him some alcohol.
-Mathi does so, but she mistakenly slips her hand, and the alcohol gets broken.
-An angered Indra slaps Mathi, which leads to her death.
-Indra felt so upset until his wife came.
-She gave him an idea to dispose the body, and Indra did so.
-An angered Badhra, who witnessed this in the rooftop of his house, decides to take revenge and make Indra's life miserable.
-Badhra kills Kayal by continuously suffocating her.
+A few months earlier, Badhra and Mathi, who was a maid at Indra's house, were in a relationship.
+Badhra often visited Mathi.
+One day, while Mathi was busy cleaning the dishes, an angered Indra knocked on the door and shouted at Mathi.
+He then told her to give him some alcohol.
+While serving him, Mathi slipped, and the alcohol bottle broke.
+An angered Indra slapped Mathi, after which she hit her head and died.
+Indra felt upset until his wife came.
+She gave him an idea to dispose of the body, and he did so.
+An angered Badhra, who witnessed this while hiding in the house, decided to take revenge and make Indra's life miserable.
+Badhra killed Kayal by suffocating her.

 After hearing this, an angered Indra and Badhra both engage in a fight, where Indra gains the upper hand and beats Badhra brutally.
-Later, Indra tells Badhra to kill him, but Badhra says that Indra needs to suffer and cannot be killed instantly.
+Later, Indra tells Badhra to kill him, but Badhra says that Indra must suffer and cannot be killed instantly.

-After a few months, Indra starts a new life, while Badhra sees him from far, revealing that he will exact revenge later, and disappears.
-Nagendra tells Indra that he started the investigation for Mathi’s death and will catch the culprit soon, not knowing that Indra was the culprit.
+After a few months, Indra starts a new life, while Badhra sees him from afar, revealing that he will exact revenge later, and disappears.
+Nagendra tells Indra that he started investigating Mathi's death and will catch the culprit soon, not knowing that Indra is the culprit.